 6. Reach out to your top candidates.

-Once you and your team have narrowed down a shortlist of candidates, reach out to the top two or three.
-Start by introducing your organization, requesting more information on their services, and asking for references.
-If you want a proposal, send out the RFP that you’ve already written.
-Once the consultants complete and present their proposals, you can begin narrowing down your choices even further.
+After this, if you’re still interested in a candidate, send the RFP that you’ve already written.
+Once the consultants complete and present their proposals, you can narrow down your choices further.
 Don’t be afraid to examine consultants’ proposals with a critical eye and ask them to adjust their proposals to better meet your needs.

-- Experience working on projects similar to your own, and with nonprofits similar to your own, ideally in terms of both mission and size.
-This helps ensure that the consultant fully understands your particular circumstance and unique pressures.
+- Experience working on projects similar to your own, and with nonprofits similar to your own, ideally in terms of both mission and size: This helps ensure that the consultant fully understands your particular circumstance and unique pressures.

-- Strong communication efforts.
-This includes quick responses to your questions and thorough explanations of key concepts.
+- Strong communication efforts: This includes quick responses to your questions and thorough explanations of key concepts.

-- Respect for your organization’s work and vision.
-The right consultant will be willing to workshop the ideas they bring to the table so that they align with your specific needs, goals, and vision.
+- Respect for your organization’s work and vision: The right consultant will be willing to workshop the ideas they bring to the table so that they align with your specific needs, goals, and vision.
 You don’t want a “my way or the highway” consultant as a partner!